WLFV

+A radio tower in Dumbarton, Virginia.
+It is used to transmit W291CL, WLFV, WRNL, and WXRL.

-WLFV (98.9 MHz) is a commercial FM radio station, licensed to Midlothian, Virginia and serving the Greater Richmond Region.
-The station is branded as "K-Love" and features a Contemporary Christian format.
-The station is owned by Educational Media Foundation (EMF).
+WLFV (98.9 MHz) is a commercial FM radio station, licensed to Midlothian, Virginia, and serving the Greater Richmond Region.
+The station is branded as "K-Love" and features a contemporary Christian format.
+The station is owned by Educational Media Foundation.
 WLFV's transmitter is off Basie Road in Henrico, Virginia.

 History

 WJMA-FM signed on November 22, 1971, on 96.7 MHz from Orange, Virginia.
 It was co-owned with WJMA (1340 AM, now WVCV).
 In 2003, the station ended up in the hands of Maniquad Communications, which at the time was the owner of rimshots WBBT-FM in Powhatan and WARV-FM in Petersburg.
 Maniquad filed to move WJMA-FM to 98.9 FM in Richmond proper, and the station began broadcasting from its new facilities in March 2005.

 Prior to becoming K-Love in 2017, WLFV was owned by Alpha Media.
 The station featured a country music format branded as "The Wolf," and was simulcast on co-owned WARV-FM.
-On December 5, 2016, EMF filed an application with the FCC to purchase both WLFV and WARV-FM for $2 million.
+On December 5, 2016, Educational Media Foundation (EMF) filed an application with the FCC to purchase both WLFV and WARV-FM for $2 million.

 On March 22, 2017, following the consummation of EMF's purchase, WLFV began stunting, directing listeners to sister station WWLB (the classic country-formatted "Hank FM").
 On March 23, 2017, WLFV went silent in advance of its impending flip to K-Love.

 WLFV remained off the air for three weeks while EMF repaired a failed satellite dish mount.
 Finally, on April 14, 2017, WLFV returned to the airwaves as K-Love.
 Despite the change in ownership and format, the station retained its WLFV call letters.